BioProBench: A Corpus and Benchmark for Biological Protocol Reasoning in Autonomous Science: Design and Construction of BioProBench

 \textbf{Step Ordering (ORD).} This task evaluates the understanding of procedural hierarchy and causal dependencies.
 We design two formats targeting global (Top-Step) and local (Child-Step) coherence.
 Instances are constructed by programmatically shuffling original protocol steps according to predefined rules.
 This deterministic process ensures the task's integrity as an objective measure of procedural logic reconstruction.
-The format is described in Appendix~C.2.
+The format is described in Appendix~\ref{ap:format-ord}.

 \textbf{Error Correction (ERR).} This task assesses the critical ability to identify steps that pose safety or validity risks.
 Instances are created by introducing subtle errors into correct protocols.
-LLM's function is limited to performing targeted, minimal perturbations (\textit{e.g.}, altering a numerical value) under strict constraints, where the scientific context and the nature of error are entirely predefined by the original protocol.
-Details on the format are in Appendix~C.3.
+The LLM's function is limited to performing targeted, minimal perturbations (\textit{e.g.}, altering a numerical value or skipping a safety precaution) under strict constraints, where the scientific context and the nature of the error are entirely predefined by the original protocol.
+Details on the format are in Appendix~\ref{ap:format-err}.

 \textbf{Protocol Generation (GEN).} This task evaluates the synthesis of coherent, long-form procedures.
-The process is fundamentally a task of instruction-following and content assembly, not de novo creation.
-Based on key information extracted from the source text, the LLM is prompted to structure a complete protocol.
-This requires organizing and connecting steps that are all explicitly present in the provided context, with difficulty defined by the complexity of the required procedural structure.
-Details in Appendix~C.4.
+Reflecting our focus on constrained protocol reconstruction, this process is fundamentally a task of instruction-following and content assembly, not \textit{de novo} creation.
+Based on key information extracted from the source text, the model is prompted to structure a complete protocol.
+This requires organizing and connecting steps that are explicitly present in the provided context, with difficulty levels (Easy, Standard, Difficulty) stratified by the quantitative complexity of the procedural structure (such as the total number of required steps and maximum nesting depth).
+Details in Appendix~\ref{ap:format-gen}.

-\textbf{Protocol Reasoning (REA).} This task extends the GEN and ERR formats to include structured {Chain-of-Thought (CoT) prompting}~\citep{wei2022chain}, making the model's reasoning process explicit.
+\textbf{Protocol Reasoning (REA).} This task extends the GEN and ERR formats to include structured Chain-of-Thought (CoT) prompting~\citep{wei2022chain}, making the model's reasoning process explicit.
 For the GEN task, a template guides the model to first outline the experiment's objective, preconditions, and phases before generating the final steps.
-This allows for a fine-grained evaluation of whether the model's internal plan is coherent and scientifically sound, as detailed in Appendix~C.5.
+This allows for a fine-grained evaluation of whether the model's internal plan is coherent and scientifically sound, as detailed in Appendix~\ref{ap:format-rea}.